couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ### Simulating Multi-phase Transactions

-The technique in [Simulating Transactions](couchbase-manual-ready.html#couchbase-views-sample-patterns-transactions) will work if your data will allow the use of a view to effectively roll-up the changes into a single operation.
+The technique in [Simulating Transactions](#couchbase-views-sample-patterns-transactions) will work if your data will allow the use of a view to effectively roll-up the changes into a single operation.
 However, if your data and document structure do not allow it then you can use a multi-phase transaction process to perform the operation in a number of distinct stages.

 This method is not reliant on views, but the document structure and update make it easy to find out if there are 'hanging' or trailing transactions that need to